 - You’re now ready to bet!
 You don’t need to hang around because Boku processes payments immediately, so you can head straight over to the betting section.

 Using Boku Checkout

-Not every betting site will use this feature but there are a few out there.
-Boku Checkout is similar to how Visa Checkout and PayPal Checkout works and instead of having to re-enter your details after every deposit, the site will remember your details to save you even more time.
-We recommend only using this at your favourite sites but it’s a very welcomed addition for betting sites to use.
+Not every betting site will use this feature, but there are a few out there.
+Boku Checkout is similar to how Visa Checkout and PayPal Checkout works.
+Instead of re-entering your details after every deposit, the site will remember your details to save you even more time.
+We recommend only using this at your favourite sites, but it’s a very welcomed addition for betting sites to use.

 What if My Favourite Betting Site Doesn’t Accept Boku?

 If you’ve got your heart set on using Boku but don’t mind using an e-wallet, this is a great way around playing at a sportsbook that doesn’t accept Boku or Pay by Mobile.
-Players can choose an e-wallet, that does accept Boku, for example, Skrill or Neteller and then make the deposit into that.
-Once the funds show up as being available, you can simply add them to the betting site and select the e-wallet you made the deposit into and you’re ready to roll.
+Players can choose an e-wallet that does accept Boku, for example, Skrill sites or Neteller and then make the deposit into that.
+Once the funds show up as being available, you can add them to the betting site and select the e-wallet you deposited into, and you’re ready to roll.
 Although this isn’t as quick or convenient as depositing directly via Boku, you can also make withdrawals into your e-wallet.

 Are There Transaction Fees Using Boku?

-The simple answer to this is no. You won’t experience any transaction fees, because they are generously covered by the casino!
-This means that if you make a deposit of £10 into your Boku sports betting site of choice account, you’ll still have £10 to play with.
+The simple answer to this is no. You won’t experience any transaction fees because the casino generously covers them!
+This means that if you deposit £10 into your Boku sports betting site of choice account, you’ll still have £10 to play with.

 Are Boku Pay by Phone Deposits Safe?